A Father's DreambyMSTarot©

 I give my head a shake.

-He gives a relived sigh then gestures to the pan still on the stove.
+He gives a relieved sigh then gestures to the sizzling pan still on the stove.

 "Medium rare, medium well?
 Well done if we wait too much longer?"